Changting County

-' (长汀 (長汀, Chángtīng); Hakka: Tshòng-tin), also known as Tingzhou or Tingchow (汀州 (Tīngzhōu)), is a county in western Fujian province, People's Republic of China.
+Changting (长汀 (長汀, Chángtīng); Hakka: Tshòng-tin), also known as Tingzhou or Tingchow (汀州 (Tīngzhōu)), is a county in western Fujian province, People's Republic of China.
 With a population of 397,470 in 2020 and an area of 3099 km2, Changting is one of the largest counties in the province.
 The majority of the population belongs to the Hakka people and speaks Changting dialect, a dialect of Hakka Chinese.
 The Changting dialect is mutually unintelligible with the Meixian dialect, which is another Hakka language spoken in Guangdong.

 The county seat is the town of Tingzhou.